 The term basically means the management of the supply chain.
 This includes the raw materials, final products, and critical information that is shared among:

-It is a logistical coordination of physical goods between vendors and companies; it also refers to the final goods hitting the open market.
-While SCM is rarely thought of by most consumers, it is one of the most important aspects of any business or company that manufactures, sells, or distributes physical goods.
+It is a logistical coordination of physical goods between vendors and companies.
+It also refers to the final goods hitting the open market.
+Consumers rarely think about SCM.
+However, it is one of the most important aspects of any business or company that manufactures, sells, or distributes physical goods.

 SCM has a primary function of managing the various vendors that supply raw materials to a single company or a network of companies that produce the same product.
 As organizations have grown to global proportions, they have systematically reduced their ownership of raw materials, increasing the need for trade agreements with companies that supply what they need.
-SCM ensures that demand is always met for the supply while ensuring that the agreements are always honored.
+SCM ensures that demand is always met for the supply.
+It also ensures that the agreements are always honored.

 Importance In Business

 SCM has been an important component of how businesses operate even before the term was coined.
-Now that the business world is more globalized and networked, with several countries adding to one network for a particular business, the evolution of SCM is a priority for most countries.
-The addition of digital technologies has changed SCM in that communication is now far easier, allowing networks to grow and divide into specialties; this is important for web-based companies.
-SCM also has importance for organizational learning, especially for companies that have expansive supply chain networks; advancements can lead to more effective and productive networks.
+Now that the business world is more globalized and networked, with several countries adding to one network for a particular business.
+The evolution of SCM is a priority for most countries.
+The addition of digital technologies has changed SCM in that communication is now far easier, allowing networks to grow and divide into specialties.
+This is important for web-based companies.
+SCM also has importance for organizational learning, especially for companies that have expansive supply chain networks.
+Advancements can lead to more effective and productive networks.

 SCM is a buzzword that few people truly understand, and that’s because it’s importance in the business world is changing.
 It is still an aspect that requires a student’s attention, especially as the business world transitions to new and more technologically advanced ways of managing their supply chain.
-This short primer supply chain management will be of help to anyone who needs to understand SCM; however, as with most business buzzwords, there is always more to learn about the subject, so start researching.
+This short primer supply chain management will be of help to anyone who needs to understand SCM.
+However, as with most business buzzwords, there is always more to learn about the subject, so start researching.